ShadowLNC/documentation/installation/installing-images/linux.md

 - The `dd` command does not give any information of its progress and so may appear to have frozen; it could take more than five minutes to finish writing to the card.
 If your card reader has an LED it may blink during the write process.
 To see the progress of the copy operation you can run `pkill -USR1 -n -x dd` in another terminal, prefixed with `sudo` if you are not logged in as root.
 The progress will be displayed in the original window and not the window with the `pkill` command; it may not display immediately, due to buffering.

+- Another way to see the progress is to add `status=progress` to the `dd` command.
+Not all versions of `dd` support this, but here's the command you can try:

+    ```bash
+    dd bs=4M status=progress if=2016-05-27-raspbian-jessie.img of=/dev/sdd
+    ```
+    If you get the error `dd: invalid status flag: ‘progress’`, then you are using an old version of `dd`, and this is not supported (it will exit immediately without writing to your SD card).

 - Instead of `dd` you can use `dcfldd`; it will give a progress report about how much has been written.

 - You can check what's written to the SD card by `dd`-ing from the card back to another image on your hard disk, truncating the new image to the same size as the original, and then running `diff` (or `md5sum`) on those two images.